How sustainable is a WunderTree compared to a cut tree when comparing carbon footprints?

 SO: each 🌲 contains the equivalent of 15kg of CO2.
 Each WunderTree stores and saves that amount of carbon dioxide because the tree doesn't get burned.

 On the emissions production side the biggest chunk of CO2 emissions would come from delivery and pick up of the trees.
-This year, however, we are super excited to be working with a local transport partner which allows us to deliver and pick up all WunderTrees with zero emissions!
-Stay tuned for more details on this next week.
+This year, however, we are super excited to be working with Mercedes-Benz Berlin and their eSprinter, all-electric vans that run on 100% renewable energy!
+This allows us to deliver and pick up all WunderTrees with zero emissions.

 If we were delivering using conventional diesel vans, the situation would be different.
 We estimate driving a total of 20,000 km this season, 10km per tree, most of it with delivery vans.
 In 2017, an average fuel consumption of this type of vehicle was 5.9 litres per 100km, while one litre of diesel emits about 2.6kg of CO2 (source, source).

 That would translate to 0.59 litres of diesel consumed and 1.5 kg CO2 emitted per tree, making up a total of 3,068kg of CO2 emissions from delivering and picking up all WunderTrees this holiday season.
 Our digital operations such as email and web hosting and the one-time delivery of the trees to the forest also produce a fraction of the transport emissions above, but the impact is negligible.